coverified/webcomponent/README.md

 ```html
 <script async src='https://coverified-webcomponent.netlify.com/build/embed.js'></script>
 ```
 to your website.
-This will load our widget and place it on your website.
+This will load our tool and place it on your website.

 We'll take care of updating the information with new, important and verified Data.
 100% Fake-News free.